 In this case, we recommend spending a night or two in the Laos capital, Vientiane, before heading farther afield to the likes of Vang Vieng and Luang Prabang, or crossing the border into Thailand.

 Is Kong Lor Cave Worth It?

-Personally, after having done it twice now, we think it’s absolutely worth the effort for the experience!
+Personally, after having done it multiple times, we think it’s absolutely worth the effort for the experience!